-FHA Mortgage Bank Sets 10,000-Home Target For Abuja by 2027
+FHA Mortgage Bank Sets 10,000-Home Target for Abuja By 2027

 Sunday Aborisade in Abuja

-According to him, recent policy measures by the Tinubu administration, including the establishment of the Ministry of Finance Incorporated (MOFI) Real Estate Investment Trust Fund and the expansion of funding windows through the Federal Mortgage Bank of Nigeria (FMBN) and the National Housing Fund (NHF) have created new opportunities for Nigerians to access affordable home loans.
+According to him, recent policy measures by the Tinubu administration, including the establishment of the Ministry of Finance Incorporated (MOFI), Real Estate Investment Trust Fund, and the expansion of funding windows through the Federal Mortgage Bank of Nigeria (FMBN) and the National Housing Fund (NHF), had created new opportunities for Nigerians to access affordable home loans.

-“Every Nigerian can now access up to N100 million from the N250 billion MOFI Fund at a single-digit interest rate of 9.75 per cent through MOFI for up to 20 years, and up to N50 million through the National Housing Fund at six per cent for as long as 30 years,” Awwal explained.

-“The opportunities are immense; the demand is there.
-What we need now is the will to deliver,” he said.
+He stated, “Every Nigerian can now access up to N100 million from the N250bn MOFI Fund at a single-digit interest rate of 9.75 percent through MOFI for up to 20 years, and up to N50 million through the National Housing Fund at six percent for as long as 30 years.”
+Awwal said, “The opportunities are immense; the demand is there.
+What we need now is the will to deliver.”

-Representing the FHA Chairman, Hon.
-Ojo Oyetunde said the FHA Mortgage Bank boss commended BAM Projects for its professionalism and capacity to deliver within a challenging operating environment.
+Representing the FHA chairman, Honourable Ojo Oyetunde, the FHA Mortgage Bank boss commended BAM Projects for its professionalism and capacity to deliver within a challenging operating environment.

 He described Expressview Estate as a “model for future public-private housing collaborations”.

+It features well-ventilated three-bedroom terrace duplexes, modern road and drainage infrastructure, and eco-friendly landscaping.

-Awwal noted that the project faced hurdles ranging from land encumbrances to relocation of a police station and delays in obtaining statutory approvals, but praised the developers for their persistence.
+Awwal stated that the project faced hurdles, ranging from land encumbrances to relocation of a police station and delays in obtaining statutory approvals, but he praised the developers for their persistence.

 “This project is a symbol of quality, efficiency, and value, a product of teamwork and resilience,” he said.

-“Our vision is for this to be more than just a housing estate, it should be a real home.
-We are committed to ensuring residents enjoy a clean, secure and sustainable environment,” he assured.
+Awwal said, “Our vision is for this to be more than just a housing estate; it should be a real home.
+We are committed to ensuring residents enjoy a clean, secure, and sustainable environment.”

-Awwal further disclosed that FHA is partnering with FHA Energy to provide affordable electricity metering solutions for residents, enhancing the estate’s affordability and sustainability.
+Awwal further disclosed that FHA was partnering FHA Energy to provide affordable electricity metering solutions for residents, enhancing the estate’s affordability and sustainability.

-Congratulating new homeowners and investors, he emphasized that property values within the estate had already appreciated beyond expectations, reflecting the strength of the partnership model.
+Congratulating the new homeowners and investors, he emphasised that property values within the estate had already appreciated beyond expectations, reflecting the strength of the partnership model.

 “Your return on investment is already exceeding projections.
 BAM Projects has proven its capacity to deliver, and we are proud to have them as partners,” he added.

-In his remarks, the Managing Director of BAM Projects and Properties Limited, Mr. Mansur Mohammed, described the project as a demonstration of what effective collaboration between the public and private sectors can achieve in Nigeria’s housing industry.
+In his remarks, Managing Director of BAM Projects and Properties Limited, Mr. Mansur Mohammed, described the project as a demonstration of what effective collaboration between the public and private sectors could achieve in Nigeria’s housing industry.

 “Beyond residential units, we built a police station in Lugbe, upgraded the nearby marketplace, and constructed public toilets to improve sanitation.
 The greenery around the estate reflects our eco-friendly development philosophy.”